Holiday-Secret-Santa/Secret-Santa-App/README.md

 The 2020 holiday season is quickly approaching!
 This Secret Santa App will help you orchestrate the holiday fan-favorite game, Secret Santa!
 With this app, the user will be able to do the following:

 - Schedule a date for the secret santa gift exchange event
-- Invite family and friends to join in on the holiday fun
+- Invite family and friends to join in on the holiday fun via email invite
 - Keep track of who accepted the secret santa invite
 - Discretely assign a single participant to each individual registered for the event
 - Allow participants to create a list of gift ideas they would like to recieve